 He laughed.

-It was loud, nasally, and almost manic, but it was a laugh and it was the first time we saw the man smile.
+It was loud, nasally, and almost manic, but it was a laugh.
+It was the first time I saw the man smile.

-“Hey now,” Melody protested, “He’s the one that’s telling you he can’t see the future.
+“Hey now,” Melody protested, “He’s the one that said he can’t see the future.
 I never made such a claim.”

 Melody crossed her arms and moved her head to the side.
 “No.”

 Joe guffawed.
-“At least you’re honest, though.
+“At least you’re honest.
 Both of you.
 I appreciate that.”

 He climbed over the railing.
 Joe was now safe.